sailajarani/RAG_ChatBot/README.md

 # RAG_ChatBot
-Chatting with documents using RAG Architecture
+Chatting with documents using RAG Architecture.